 What is One Drop?

-Founded in 2015 and headquartered in New York City, One Drop leverages mobile computing and advanced data science to provide comprehensive diabetes management tools.
-The platform enables users to meticulously log daily activities, including food intake, insulin levels, and exercise routines.
-By analyzing these inputs, consumers gain critical insights into the intricate relationships between their lifestyle choices and glucose levels, empowering them to make more informed health decisions.
-One Drop's approach positions it as a key player in the evolving landscape of personalized health technology.
+Founded in 2015 and headquartered in New York City, One Drop leverages mobile computing and data science to provide a comprehensive diabetes management platform.
+The service allows individuals to log daily activities, including food intake, insulin levels, and exercise, enabling them to visualize the intricate relationships between these factors and their glucose levels.
+This data-driven approach empowers users to better understand and manage their condition, positioning One Drop as a key player in the digital therapeutics and chronic disease management market.

 How much funding has One Drop raised?